-"Proceeding" means any trial, hearing, oral argument on appeal, or other matter held in open court which the public is entitled to attend.
+"Proceeding" means any trial, hearing, oral argument on

-(e) Presiding Judge
+appeal, or other matter held in open court which the public is entitled to attend.

-- (1) "Presiding judge" means a judge designated to preside over a proceeding which is, or is intended to be, the subject of extended coverage. - (2) Where action by a presiding judge is required by this Rule and no judge has been designated to preside over the proceeding, "presiding judge" means the Local Administrative Judge. - (3) In an appellate court, "presiding judge" means the Chief Judge of that court or the senior judge of a panel of which the Chief Judge is not a member.
+- (e) Presiding Judge - (1) "Presiding judge" means a judge designated to preside over a proceeding which is, or is intended to be, the subject of extended coverage. - (2) Where action by a presiding judge is required by the Rules in this Chapter and no judge has been designated to preside over the proceeding, "presiding judge" means the Local Administrative Judge. - (3) In an appellate court, "presiding judge" means the Chief Judge of that court or the senior judge of a panel of which the Chief Judge is not a member.

-Source: This Rule is derived from former Rule 16-109 (a) (2013).
+Source: This Rule is derived from former Rule 16-109 a (2016).